LayeredInsight/api-example-python/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/layeredinsight/runtime-python-client.svg?style=plastic)](https://hub.docker.com/r/layeredinsight/runtime-python-client/)

-# Runtime client API scripts
+# CS Runtime client API scripts
-This is a collection of python scripts leveraging our Swagger library to interact with the LI Witness/Control API server.
+This is a collection of python scripts leveraging our Swagger library to interact with the CS Runtime API services.
 They're intended to be an example of what's possible, and a starting point...

 ## Usage